Waikato

 East Waikato

 • SH25 Coromandel: Ongoing recovery works to repair damage caused by last summer’s severe weather.
-The sites include Te Kouma and Pumpkin Hill and Whiritoa Hill.
+The sites include Te Kouma, Pumpkin Hill and Whiritoa Hill.
 Stop/go traffic management will be in place at these locations.
-Work is also underway between Whangamatā and Waihī to repair and upgrade side drains.
 More information.

 • SH25A: New signage and hazard warning signs, improved road markings and audio tactile profiles (rumble strips) are being installed along SH25A to make the road safer.
-This work will be completed in May with stop/go traffic management in place.
+This work will be completed in late May with stop/go traffic management in place.

 • SH25 Ruamahunga: Slip stabilisation continues.
 Equipment and supplies are being delivered to the top of the slope by helicopter on a regular basis with the next delivery on Tuesday 14 May.
 This will require a series of short road closures so the helicopter can safely operate over the road and will be done across the middle of the day.